SquadcastHub/squadcasthub.github.io/pages/mydoc/analyze_metrics.md

 2.  **Incident Count By Service**

-    Displays **Incident Count** based on different configured services in an Organization.
+    Displays **Incident Count** based on different configured Services in an Organization.

     ![](images/incident_count_by_service.png)

 3.  **Incident Count By Alert Sources**

-    Displays **Incident Count** based on different configured alert sources in an Organization.
+    Displays **Incident Count** based on different configured Alert Sources in an Organization.

     ![](images/incident_count_by_alert_source.png)